 Under federal IV-E rules, adoption subsidies are to continue to the adoptive parents unless the adoptive parents are no longer legally responsible for the care of the child or if the child is no longer receiving any support from the adoptive parents.
 In the normal DFS foster care case, neither of these conditions applies to a child placed in DFS custody.
 The parents remain legally responsible for a child in DFS custody, and they still contribute support for the child.
 Therefore, adoptive parents will continue to receive the adoption subsidy.

-When calculating income for the child support order, the Wyoming CSE Program will not include the adoption subsidy as income.
+When calculating income for the child support order, the Wyoming CSP will not include the adoption subsidy as income.

 A District Court may deviate from the presumptive child support amount.
 If the District Court deviates from the presumptive support amount, the court order will contain the presumptive child support amount, the actual parental contribution, and the specific reason for the deviation.